Efficient Eco-friendly Farming System with Improved Fish Welfare

 FARMING ON LAND IN SHALLOW VERTICAL RACEWAYS

 SIFT Group is a Norwegian company that has developed a unique, innovative land-based fish farming concept based on Super-Intensive Farming Technology (SIFT).
 The fish are grown in raceways connected to a freshwater or saltwater refreshing RAS (Recycling Aquaculture System).
 The concept has previously been thoroughly tested through research and industrial sole and turbot aquaculture.
-It is now under final development in our pilot farm for Atlantic salmon in Tromsø – supported by Innovation Norway.
+It has now been tested in a three pilot farm phases for Atlantic salmon in Tromsø.
+The proven concept is now ready for the commercial phase build up – supported by Innovation Norway.

 Supported by Innovation Norway